How to Use the Timer & Stopwatch

 How accurate is the timer?

 requestAnimationFrame and Date-based calculations, making it accurate to within milliseconds.
-It won't drift even during long sessions — the time is anchored to an absolute timestamp rather than accumulated ticks, so pausing, resuming, and running for extended periods all remain accurate.You might also need
+It won't drift even during long sessions, the time is anchored to an absolute timestamp rather than accumulated ticks, so pausing, resuming, and running for extended periods all remain accurate.What's the difference between this and a Pomodoro or Tabata timer?

 See all tools →Complementary tools based on what you're doing